 The Office of the Vice Provost for Undergraduate Education works to provide opportunities and pathways for students to be active and engaged in their studies, both inside and outside the classroom.

-Our students and professors find many ways to connect with one another, including:
+Our students and professors find many ways to connect with one another!

-L-LCs offer incoming freshmen with similar interests, majors, or lifestyles, the opportunity to live together in the same residence hall, take some of their courses together, and meet regularly with faculty and upper-classmen who share their interests.
-The University at Albany offers freshmen a number of Living-Learning Communities to suit a variety of career paths and interests.
-New communities are always being developed, so check back often for the most up to date list of options.
+L-LCs offer incoming freshmen and transfer students with similar interests, majors, or lifestyles, the opportunity to live together in the same residence hall, take some of their courses together, and meet regularly with faculty and upperclassmen who share their interests.
+The University at Albany offers a number of Living-Learning Communities to suit a variety of career paths and interests.
+New communities are always being developed, so check back often for the most up to date list of options!

 Clubs and Groups

-Faculty and staff act as advisors to student clubs and groups, offering expertise, support, and guidance.
+Faculty and staff serve as advisors to student clubs and groups, offering expertise, support, and guidance.
 To see what student groups are doing, visit MyInvolvement.